ganesh-87/wrangler/README.md

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

+🆕 Enhancements: Byte Size and Time Duration Support This enhancement adds native support for parsing byte sizes and time durations in Wrangler recipes, along with a new aggregate directive for computing statistics on those values.

+✅ New Token Types Added
+Token Type	Example Inputs	Canonical Unit	Description BYTE_SIZE	10KB, 2.5MB, 1GB	Bytes	Converts string sizes to long byte values TIME_DURATION	150ms, 2s, 1min	Milliseconds	Converts time durations to long milliseconds These tokens are now valid in recipe arguments and handled like standard types.

+🧠 Grammar Changes (Directives.g4)
+Added new lexer tokens: BYTE_SIZE, TIME_DURATION

+Created helper fragments: BYTE_UNIT, TIME_UNIT

+Extended the value rule to support the new types

+🧱 New Token Classes
+Class Name	     Package	Description
+ByteSize	       io.cdap.wrangler.api.parser	Parses size strings and converts to bytes TimeDuration	   io.cdap.wrangler.api.parser	Parses time strings and converts to milliseconds

+These implement the Token interface and are returned by the parser for matched input.

+🧩 Core Parser Updates
+Modified visitValue() in RecipeCompiler.java to return:

+new ByteSize(ctx.getText()) for BYTE_SIZE

+new TimeDuration(ctx.getText()) for TIME_DURATION

+Integrated these into the TokenGroup passed to directives

+🚀 New Directive: aggregate-stats
+This directive aggregates byte and time values across rows and outputs totals or averages.

+Usage:

+aggregate-stats :data_size :response_time total_size_mb total_time_sec

+Features:

+Accepts columns with byte size and time duration values

+Computes and outputs total (or average) in desired units

+Supports MB, GB, seconds, minutes (optional enhancement)